LEARNAcademy/syllabus/Rails-C&V/01rails_routes_controllers_views.md

       create      app/assets/stylesheets/main.scss
 ```

-Rails has created some files for us!
-Let's take a look at where they live in our file structure:
+Let's take a look at where these new files live in our file structure:

 <img src="https://i.ibb.co/k564cRR/generate-controller-files.png" alt="generate-controller-files" border="0" />

 Now we can add methods to the controller file that was created in the generate command.

-Adding a method to the controller defines what should happen when it is reached.
-In this case, it renders some html that reads "This is the answer".
+Inside the controller, we will define what should happen when methods are reached.
+In this case, the method renders some html that reads "This is the answer".

 **app/controllers/main_controller.rb**:
 ```ruby